rpmartin/381assignment4/README.md

 Once you have everything installed, here is how you get started on assignment 4.

-1) go to https://github.com/rpmartin/381assignment4 (good job, you are already here)
+1) take a deep breath.

-2) click on the green button labelled code.
+2) click on the green button above labelled code.

 3) click on the clipboard icon to copy address to clipboard (the icon is to the right of the text box.)